AfaanBilal/github-autodeploy/README.md

 access, as is required to achieve this.
 The other way was to setup a git repo on the server and execute a `git pull` on each `git push` for the git server, but since it was a shared server, there was no `exec` or `shell_exec` for me either.
-So, finally, I had to write it myself.
+So, I had to write it myself.

 ## Features
 - No SSH access required.